Authors – Shreya Dasgupta & Smruti Jain

 In 2018, the citizens of Tuticorin took to the streets protesting the rampant pollution of air and water resources by the Sterlite Copper plant.
 Since its subsequent closure, the region has seen a dramatic decrease in the SO2 levels.
 Awareness and action among citizens is an important pillar in this movement to decrease pollution and thus prevent diseases.

-A study by the American Thoracic Society proved that a reduction in air pollution yielded a dramatic impact on health outcomes, as well as a reduction in disease incidences.
+A study by the American Thoracic Society found that reduction in air pollution yields a dramatic impact on health outcomes, as well as a reduction in disease incidences.
 Hence, to protect the nation’s health and resources, the government must establish stringent laws to reduce pollution.
 Measure to ban endosulfan pesticide is one such precedent set by the government against polluting chemicals.
 The National Clean Air Programme (2018) is a welcome step in this direction to extend the air quality monitoring network, conduct intensive awareness and monitoring campaigns, and create city-specific action plans across India.